SlugEnt/Redis.Stream/README.md

 ### Simple Consumer Streams
 These are streams that can read messages from the Redis Streams.
 The Simple Consumer logic provides the most simplistic of features.
 Features it provides are:
 * It remeembers the last message read in the stream during this session.
 Subsequent calls to read more messages will only get new messages since the last read.

 I said they were simple!

+Disadvantages:
+* You have to store off the last message read, it is not automatically stored in Redis and thus does not survive application restarts*

 ### Consumer Group Streams